Kurs (docking navigation system)

+Kurs (Курс) is an automated system for docking spacecraft used by the Soviet and later the Russian space program.
+The system is primarily used by Progress cargo spacecraft, Soyuz spacecraft and to dock new modules to the Russian Orbital Segment of the International Space Station.
+The radio-based control system was developed by the Research Institute of Precision Instruments in Moscow before 1985 and initially manufactured by the Kiev Radio Factory.
+Kurs is now manufactured in Russia.

 History

 Kurs was the successor to the Igla system and today provides navigation beaconing for Russian space vehicles including the Soyuz spacecraft and Progress spacecraft.
-The main difference between both systems is that Igla requires the space station to collaborate in the docking maneuver by reorienting itself to point the docking port to the spacecraft, while Kurs allows to dock with a fully stationary space station.
-The main reason for this change was that Mir was to be a much bigger space station than the older Salyut, so the propellant consumption would be excessive.
+The main difference between both systems is that Igla requires the space station to collaborate in the docking maneuver by reorienting itself to point the docking port to the spacecraft, while Kurs allows docking with a fully stationary space station.
+The main reason for this change was that Mir was to be a much bigger space station than the older Salyut, so the propellant consumption would have been excessive for each docking.
 Kurs provided the automated docking system for all Russian spacecraft that docked with the Mir space station.
 When used for docking, the Soyuz or Progress vehicle broadcasts radar pulses from multiple antennas.
 The variation in strength between the antennas allows the system to compute relative position, attitude, and approach rate.
 The system is designed for automatic rendezvous and docking, but in an emergency cosmonauts may take command of the vehicle, either locally or from the International Space Station.

 After the dissolution of the Soviet Union in 1991, the Kurs system became the property of Ukraine; its manufacturer became a competitor in the space launch business with the Russian Federal Space Agency (RKA).
 Due to hard-currency problems, Kiev also raised the price of the Kurs system.
 Consequently, RKA sought to phase out its use in its vehicles.
 A test using the Russian TORU backup system to reduce reliance on Kurs, was responsible for the collision between Mir and Progress M-34 and the damage to the Spektr module, nearly causing Mir to be abandoned.
 After the collision and recovery, the next Progress ship had a failure of Kurs, and was docked successfully using the same TORU system.